SHAM LABS

 Digital optics.

-Or was it negotiated through a thousand subtle pressures?
+Or has this been negotiated through a thousand subtle influences?

 We inherit more than DNA.